kartiknarayansahoo/competitive_cpp/README.md

-# codechef_problems
+# competitive-cpp
-this repo contains all the practice and contest problems done on codechef
+this repo contains all the practice and contest problems done on various cp platforms

 this line was written on the local machine and later pushed using git